oapicf/pinterest-sdk/clients/ruby/generated/docs/CampaignsApi.md

 campaign_ids = ['inner_example'] # Array<String> | List of Campaign Ids to use to filter the results.
 start_date = Date.parse('2013-10-20') # Date | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today. end_date = Date.parse('2013-10-20') # Date | Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date.
-targeting_types = [PinterestSdkClient::AdsAnalyticsTargetingType::KEYWORD] # Array<AdsAnalyticsTargetingType> | Targeting type breakdowns for the report.
-The reporting per targeting type <br> is independent from each other. columns = ['SPEND_IN_MICRO_DOLLAR'] # Array<String> | Columns to retrieve, encoded as a comma-separated string. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
+targeting_types = [PinterestSdkClient::AdsAnalyticsCampaignTargetingType::KEYWORD] # Array<AdsAnalyticsCampaignTargetingType> | Targeting type breakdowns for the report.
+The reporting per targeting type <br> is independent from each other. [\"AGE_BUCKET_AND_GENDER\"] is in BETA and not yet available to all users. columns = ['SPEND_IN_MICRO_DOLLAR'] # Array<String> | Columns to retrieve, encoded as a comma-separated string. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
 For USD,($1/1,000,000, or $0.000001 - one one-ten-thousandth of a cent). it's microdollars.
 Otherwise, it's in microunits of the advertiser's currency.<br/>For example, if the advertiser's currency is GBP (British pound sterling), all MICRO_DOLLARS fields will be in GBP microunits (1/1,000,000 British pound).<br/>If a column has no value, it may not be returned granularity = PinterestSdkClient::Granularity::TOTAL # Granularity | TOTAL - metrics are aggregated over the specified date range.<br> DAY - metrics are broken down daily.<br> HOUR - metrics are broken down hourly.<br>WEEKLY - metrics are broken down weekly.<br>MONTHLY - metrics are broken down monthly opts = {